The net's #1 file extension website

 .pps files are created and opened using Microsoft's PowerPoint application.
 PowerPoint is a presentation program and is mostly used for displaying digital slides during business/educational presentations and is also widely used for displaying picture slideshows received by email.

-The .pps file can contain a combination of text, pictures and even movies.
-These files are all held within the actual .pps file, so you only have one file to distribute or receive.
+Files using the PPS format can contain a combination of text, pictures and even movies.
+These files are all held within a single .pps file, so you only have one file to distribute or receive.
 The .pps file also holds information on how the presentation is displayed, such as the transition effects between slides.

 Other .PPS file extensions